openknowledge-archive/opsmanual/sysadmin/onboarding.rst

 -----------------------
 Email Redirects and Auto-Responders
 -----------------------------------
 There are three main ways we can deal with emails once someone has left.
-We default to option 1, which is to disable the account.
+We default to option 1, which is to disable the account and redirect email to a generic auto-response.
 We normally just disable the account initially and after a couple of months, the account is removed totally.
 Once the account is removed, the emails are gone forever.
 If you want either of the two other options, please ask.

-- Option 1: We just disable the account and then when it's removed the email will bounce
+- Option 1: We just disable the account and direct emails to a generic auto-response.
-- Option 2: We can setup a auto-response.
-Please send the sysadmin team the full text of the auto-response.
+- Option 2: We can setup a auto-response specific to that person.
+Please send the sysadmin team the full text of the auto-response and how long you want it for up to a maximum of 6 months.
 - Option 3: We can redirect all emails from the user to another OK Staffer.
 Please inform the staffer that you've requested this for them.

 Access to leavers emails